Asana

 AI features

-Both platforms are investing heavily in AI, but the approaches and availability differ.
+Both platforms are investing heavily in AI, but the approaches and availability differ significantly.

-Asana offers more AI capability at a lower price point today.
-AI Teammates on Starter is a genuine differentiator.
-Monday.com's AI Agents are ambitious but still rolling out and gated behind higher tiers.
-If accessible, workflow-integrated AI matters to you now, Asana has the edge.
-Monday.com may close the gap as Agents reach general availability.
+Asana offers more AI capability at a lower price point right now.
+21 AI Teammates on Starter is a genuine differentiator.
+Monday.com's AI Agents are architecturally ambitious and the MCP support is forward-looking, but most features are gated behind Pro+ and the rollout is ongoing.
+For accessible, workflow-integrated AI today, Asana has the edge.

 Goals, portfolios, and reporting